AfterShip/challenge/README.md

 The following requirements should be achieved:

-1. Deploy in AWS or GCE
+1. Deploy in AWS or GCP
 2. Monthly uptime SLA 99.99%
 3. High Availiably with data eventually consistency
 4. The API is able to accept a https POST request, and response